Learning the Quality of Machine Permutations in Job Shop Scheduling

 \subsection{Quality of Machine Permutations}

-Up to this point, we presented our novel learning task and we justified why this task should help in solving the JSP.
+Up to this point, we presented our novel learning task, and we justified why this task should help solve the JSP.
 What remains uncovered is how the quality $y_k$ of a machine permutation $\pi_k$ can be quantified.
-To define the quality $y_k$, we rely on the concept of makespan and we compute: {
+To define the quality $y_k$, we rely on the concept of makespan, and we compute: {

-} where $C_{max}(\pi_k)$ is the best makespan found by imposing $\pi_k$ as part of the solution, $C_{max}^{\,opt}$ is the optimal makespan of the instance, and $tanh$ is the hyperbolic tangent function.
+} where $C_{max}(\pi_k)$ is the best makespan found by imposing $\pi_k$ as part of the solution, $C_{max}^{\,opt}$ is the optimal makespan of the instance, and $\tanh$ is the hyperbolic tangent function.

 Note that Equation~\ref{eq:label}, beyond giving the mathematical definition of the quality of a machine permutation, also points out the methodology needed to estimate this quality.
 This methodology includes a method to optimally solve the JSP and a method to find the best solution with an imposed sequence $\pi_k$.
 With these methods, Equation~\ref{eq:label} estimates the quality $y_k$ by comparing the best makespan found with the sequence $\pi_k$ against the optimal makespan, and it scales this comparison with the $tanh$ function.
-When $\pi_k$ is near-optimal, meaning that $C_{max}(\pi_k)$ is close to the optimal makespan, $y_k$ takes a value close to 1, contrary, when $C_{max}(\pi_k)$ is far from the optimal value, $y_k$ takes a value close to 0.
+When $\pi_k$ is near-optimal, meaning that $C_{max}(\pi_k)$ is close to the optimal makespan, $y_k$ takes a value close to 1.
+Contrary, when $C_{max}(\pi_k)$ is far from the optimal value, $y_k$ takes a value close to 0.
 Due to its definition, the quality of a permutation is always a value in the interval $[0, 1] \subset \mathbb{R}$, thus, it can be interpreted as a kind of probability (or a likelihood parameterized by some parameters) of finding the permutation in an optimal solution.